RetroJohn86/Pokemon-Games-Screenshots/Readme.md

 **+** __**Repository Info**__

-As from the September 2024, the Download Size for this Repo is : **79.5 MB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
+As from the December 2024, the Download Size for this Repo is : **79.5 MB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
 **This Repository is of all Saved Pokemon Games Screenshots**